Consol Energy: Consol Energy (1991–present)

+In August 2024, Consol Energy and Arch Resources announced that they entered into a definitive agreement to combine in an all-stock merger of equals to create Core Natural Resources.

+In January 2025, the merger was successfully completed.
+Shares of Core Natural Resources started trading on January 15, 2025 on the New York Stock Exchange under the ticker symbol "CNR" the following day.

 Operations and financials

 Divisions and areas of business

 Consol Energy operates as a producer of coal, primarily for electric power generation.
 Consol also maintains support services including Baltimore Marine Terminal and Land Division.

 Consol Energy's flagship operation is the Pennsylvania Mining Complex, which includes three large underground mines capable of producing approximately 28.5 million tons of coal per year.
 Consol's coal division received the U.S. Department of the Interior's Office of Surface Mining National Award for Excellence in Surface Mining for the company's innovative reclamation practices in 2002, 2003, and 2004.

 Consol's Gas Division deals with natural gas exploration, development and production, producing nearly 128 billion cubic feet of coalbed methane in 2010.
 With the acquisition of the exploration and production business of Dominion Resources in 2010, the company has access to over 3.7 trillion cubic feet of proved clean-burning natural gas reserves in Pennsylvania, West Virginia and Ohio, including coalbed methane and shale beds.
 The company currently has nearly 13,000 net producing wells.

 As the owner of more than 430,000 surface acres in the U.S. and Canada, Consol Energy has a Land Division that oversees various projects, including selling reserve land that the company does not develop, land donation and conservation projects.
 Consol Energy has also been recognized for its reclamation efforts by national and state governments and has worked in partnership with several conservation groups on land reclamation projects.
 Consol's Baltimore Marine Terminal provides coal transshipment services from rail cars to ocean transport ships.

 Consol's Water Division is involved in water purification with a focus on treating wastewater produced as a byproduct of hydraulic fracturing.
 The company operates reverse osmosis water purification plants and has a minority interest in a company that develops solar-powered water purification systems which, as of July 2012, was conducting a pilot test at one of Consol's gas drilling sites.
 Consol also maintained the Fairmont Supply Company, dedicated to the sale and distribution of mining services and equipment.
 However, in 2015, Consol sold that Company.
 Additionally, the company operates the largest privately owned research and development facility in the industry that is devoted exclusively to coal and energy utilization and production.